 3. Can gastroenteritis cause long-term health problems in children?

 One potential long-term consequence of gastroenteritis is a type of irritable bowel syndrome (IBS) called post-infectious IBS.
-If a bacterial infection causes it, it may take a few years to resolve, but if a viral infection causes it, the symptoms go away in a few months without any adverse effects.
+If a bacterial infection causes it, it may take a few years to resolve, but if the gastroenteritis is caused due to viral infections in children, the symptoms go away in a few months without any adverse effects.
 Other rare complications of gastroenteritis include reactive arthritis and ulcerative colitis (20).

 Infographic: How To Manage Gastroenteritis In Children At Home?